- Explain the brain functions involved in memory; recognize the roles of the hippocampus, amygdala, and cerebellum in memory

 In this TED Talk called “A Mouse.
 A Laser Beam.
 A Manipulated Memory,” Steve Ramirez and Xu Liu from MIT talk about using laser beams to manipulate fear memory in rats.
 Find out why their work caused a media frenzy once it was published in Science.

-The Cerebellum and Prefrontal Cortex
+Cerebellum and Prefrontal Cortex

 Although the hippocampus seems to be more of a processing area for explicit memories, you could still lose it and be able to create implicit memories (procedural memory, motor learning, and classical conditioning), thanks to your cerebellum.
-For example, one classical conditioning experiment is to accustom subjects to blink when they are given a puff of air.
+For example, one classical conditioning experiment is to accustom subjects to blink when they are given a puff of air to the eyes.
 When researchers damaged the cerebellums of rabbits, they discovered that the rabbits were not able to learn the conditioned eye-blink response (Steinmetz, 1999; Green & Woodruff-Pak, 2000).

 Other researchers have used brain scans, including positron emission tomography (PET) scans, to learn how people process and retain information.
 From these studies, it seems the prefrontal cortex is involved.
 In one study, participants had to complete two different tasks: either looking for the letter a in words (considered a perceptual task) or categorizing a noun as either living or non-living (considered a semantic task) (Kapur et al., 1994).
 Participants were then asked which words they had previously seen.
 Recall was much better for the semantic task than for the perceptual task.
 According to PET scans, there was much more activation in the left inferior prefrontal cortex in the semantic task.
 In another study, encoding was associated with left frontal activity, while retrieval of information was associated with the right frontal region (Craik et al., 1999).